 Members come from a diverse range of backgrounds.
-Core members include: Judith Exley, Marie Direen, Jo Hilder, Greg Street, Pippa Strom, Mike Jones, Stephanie Cairns, Megan Collins, Alisa Hogan.
-Other members (new, intermittent or past) include: Hazel Barrett, Briar Prastiti, Jason Erskine, Helen O’Rourke, Carina Esguerra, Rupert Snook, Tristan Carter, Jack Hooker, Anton Killin, David Edwards, Marika Pratley, Bronwyn Poultney.
+Core members include: Judith Exley, Marie Direen, Megan Collins, Jo Hilder, Greg Street, Mike Jones, Alisa Hogan.
+Other members (new, intermittent or past) include: Gabrielle Young, Hazel Barrett, Nick Hancox, Bo Yang, Harry Forte, Roanna Mowbray, Hasil Maksud, Paul Nuttall, Stephanie Cairns, Pippa Strom, Briar Prastiti, Jason Erskine, Helen O’Rourke, Carina Esguerra, Rupert Snook, Tristan Carter, Jack Hooker, Anton Killin, David Edwards, Marika Pratley, Bronwyn Poultney.

 You can listen to Budi Putra, Jack Body and some of the members of the group talking about gamelan here in an interview on Radio New Zealand in 2010.

 The Javanese name can be interpreted in several ways.
 Padhang is brightness or daylight.
 Moncar means growing or developing vigorously.
 Padhang Moncar can refer to the sunrise (the growing light), and the fact that in Aotearoa we are the first gamelan in the world to see the new day.
 Padhang Moncar can also be interpreted as harmony and growth and thus the name can reflect the aspirations of the group.